KungPhoo/ba67-basic/readme.md

 In most cases you can use wildcard characters `*` and `?` for loading existing files.

+### Supported file formats
+BA67 can load .prg files from the C64 (BASIC V2)and C128 (BASIC 7.0) natively.
+The filename foe `QSAVE` is changed to a '.bas' file extension, though, since we can't write '.prg' files, yet.

+All other files are loaded as UTF-8 text files. a UTF-8 BOM is accepted but mandatory.
+Saving will write UTF-8 without BOM.

 ### Cloud file storage
 With `CLOUD` you can specify a webserver, that BA67 can use as a remote drive.
 There are no subdirectories on a cloud